 Boiling coffee destroys the subtle taste molecules that give it variety and richness.
-Boiling coffee causes over-extraction, which causes the bitter components to overpower whatever other taste the coffee beans may have had.
+In addition, boiling coffee causes over-extraction, which causes the bitter components to overpower whatever other taste the coffee beans may have had.

 Violently bubbling water also unnecessarily agitates the grinds, which might result in uneven extraction.

 The coffee you ground and use in your brew has (ideally) been expertly roasted to achieve a certain flavor profile.
-Any additional application of direct heat will shift the coffee away from this profile, removing all of the pleasant qualities.
+Unfortunately, any additional application of direct heat will shift the coffee away from this profile, removing all of the pleasant qualities.

-When we say we’re boiling coffee, we’re really referring to brewing it in hot water.
+When we say we’re boiling coffee, we’re referring to brewing it in hot water.